-We know you are eager to get started and send your first campaign, but before sending it is important you set up your account correctly, and understand the key aspects for landing your campaign in the inbox.
+We know you are eager to get started and send your first email, but before sending, let’s set up your account.

-To update the address in your Benchmark account, see the steps below:
+To update your organization’s name, address, and other information in your Benchmark account, see the steps below:

-By default, Benchmark sets all accounts to the “Greenwich Mean (+0000) Time Zone,” and your campaigns will be scheduled using this timezone.
+By default, all accounts are set to the “Greenwich Mean (+0000) Time Zone,” and your campaigns will be scheduled using this timezone.
 If this isn’t a timezone you want to use, no need to panic, there is an easy way to update this.

 To change your time zone settings, follow the steps below: